 It is possible to track millions of pages per month on hundreds or thousands of websites using Piwik.
 Once you have set up cron archiving as explained above, there are other important and easy steps to improve Piwik performance.

 For more information, see the High traffic server FAQ.

 - If you run archiving several times per day, it will re-archive today’s reports, as well as any reports for a date range which includes today: current week, current month, etc.

 - Your Piwik database size will grow over time, this is normal.
 Piwik will delete archives that were processed for incomplete periods (i.e. when you archived a week in the middle of this week), but will not delete other archives.
 This means that you will have archives for every day, every week, every month and every year in the MySQL tables.
 This ensures a very fast UI response and data access, but does require disk space.
-We’d love to see a a plugin that would delete some of the old data (for example, only keep the top 50 rows for each report).

 - Piwik archiving for today’s reports is not incremental: running the archiving several times per day will not lower the memory requirement for weeks, months or yearly archives.
 Piwik will read all logs for the full day to process a report for that day.